 What do midwives do?

-Registered midwives are health care providers that specialise in normal pregnancy, labour, birth, and postpartum care.
+Registered midwives are health care providers that specialize in normal pregnancy, labour, birth, and postpartum care.
 Midwives in BC can provide care from the start of your pregnancy and up to six weeks after you deliver.

 Midwives can order any standard blood tests or ultrasounds, make referrals, and prescribe certain pregnancy related medications.
 They support education, informed decision-making, and evidence-based care.